Bayside Set to Sparkle This Easter at Bluewater Festival at Shorncliffe

 The Multihull Yachts start the race just off the Shorncliffe Pier on the Friday of the festival, and you can witness the fire-cannon start and watch these magnificent boats burst into action.

-The race runs on Good Friday every year and covers a distance of 308 nautical miles, with 47 vessels in 2023’s race!
+The race runs on Good Friday every year and covers a distance of 308 nautical miles.

 Watch the start of the race as the yachters take off from Brisbane headed for Gladstone.
 You can stay as long as you like to watch your favourite yacht team or simply marvel at the spectacle.